TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 2. Linear least-squares.

-We start with the first.
+We start with the first. -->

+## An application of the SVD

 Numerical data can be stored in a matrix.
 For instance, a black-and-white picture/photo can be stored 'pixel by pixel', by numbers that indicate the grey scale, which may for instance be any integer from $0$ (completely white) to $31$ (completely black).
 A 4:5 photo may then be stored as, say,  a $1080\times1350$-matrix.